-For the definition of the LED statuses, see "Checking the LEDs."
+For the definition of the LED statuses, see "Checking the LEDs" on page 111.

 - 9. Are any Needs Attention LEDs indicating a fault condition?

 - Yes Go to step 10.

 - No You are finished with this procedure.

 If you are still experiencing a problem with this storage subsystem, go to step 11.